domainmod/domainmod/README.md

 5. Do not give the URL to anyone who does not need to access DomainMOD.
 You should treat the URL like a password.

 6. Always use the most up-to-date version of DomainMOD.
-This will help protect you from any security vulnerability that are found and fixed.
+This will help protect you from any security vulnerabilities that are found and fixed.

 Upgrading
 ---------